vinaygopinath/androidtutorial/app/views/concept_lessons/_android_intents.html.md

 #Intents

-Now we have seen how activities work in android and activity lifecycle, lets see another component which is very useful when you start creating android apps.
+Now we have seen how the activities work in android and activity Lifecycle, lets see another component which is very useful when you start creating android apps.

 In our previous tutorial we have seen how every application is made up of multiple activities and we define our main activity in mainifest, now you might wonder how we communicate from one activity to another and how we share data between different activities.

 Lets see intents in action

-Intents can be defined as simple message objects which are use to communicate from 1 activity to another.
+Intents can be defined as simple message objects which are used to communicate from 1 activity to another.

-Intents define intention to of what a application want and can be use to pass data between activities.
+Intents definite intention to of what an application wants and can be used to pass data between activities.

-Intents can be use to perform following 3 tasks
+Intents can be used to perform following 3 tasks

 1. Open One Activity from another or open Service from activity etc
-2. Intents are also use to pass data between activities and services
+2. Intents are also used to pass data between activities and services
-3. Intents can also be use to open other application from our application to delegate responsibility, for example you can use intent to open browser to display a URL
+3. Intents can also be used to open another application from our application to delegate responsibility, for example you can use intent to open the browser to display a URL

 Broadly Intents are classified into 2 categories.
-There are no keywords for this categories and just a broad classification on how intents are used.
+There are no keywords for this category and just a broad classification of how intents are used.

 ##Explicit Intents

-Explicit Intents are Intents in which you explicitly defines the component that needs to be called by Android System, for example using the java class name as identifier
+Explicit Intents are Intents in which you explicitly define the component that needs to be called by Android System, for example using the java class name as the identifier

 When you open 1 activity from another activity in same android app you will be using Explicit Intents.
 Let’s see an example

 		Intent CodeLearnFirstIntent = new Intent (getApplicationContext(), SecondActivity.class)

-If you notice here, you are passing the SecondActivity class name as identifier for this intent.
+If you notice here, you are passing the SecondActivity class name as an identifier for this intent.

 ##Implicit Intents